Schema Markup for AI Search: 8 Types to Prioritize

-The Experiment: Does Schema Markup Actually Move the Needle for AI?
+Does Schema Markup Actually Move the Needle for AI?

 Every SEO guide tells you to "add structured data."
 But which schema markup for AI visibility actually makes a difference when ChatGPT and Gemini decide whether to cite your page?
 Understanding the structured data AI visibility impact is crucial.

-The 8 Schema Types We Tested
+The 8 Schema Types to Prioritize

 Why FAQPage Dominates AI Citations